kaitolucifer/go-websocket-demo/README.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
 </pre>

-A Web Socket demo using Go.
+A WebSocket demo using Go.

 - Go